doombubbles/bg3-mods/docs/BG3_BASE_GAME_DATA_SEARCH.md

 Do not assume a stats `Icon` string is a `.dds` filename.
 It can be resolved through icon/texture-bank metadata.

+When the resolved icon is a spell, action, or passive icon, first check `Game/Public/Game/GUI/Assets/ControllerUIIcons/skills_png/`.
+Prefer that controller variant for Wiki use because it retains the unfaded artwork.
+Fall back to the matching `Game/Public/Game/GUI/Assets/Tooltips/Icons/` file only if the controller version is absent.

 ### VFX and spell effects

 Search by the spell/status ID first, then follow effect UUIDs and resource names through: